Power plants (power stations)

 be sure to follow warning signs like this one and stay well away.
 Don't ever fly a kite near

 power lines and if you do happen to lose a football or something like that near

 a power generator or an electricity substation, just leave it there; your life is worth more than

 Making power the modern way

-A typical, old-fashioned coal power station is only 35 percent
+A typical, old-fashioned coal power station is only about 35 percent

 efficient (it wastes about two thirds of the energy in each lump of coal), but new

 designs such as combined cycle power stations may be up to 50 percent